 Research and development expenses increased to approximately \$2.2 million in 2000 from approximately \$1.8 million in 1999.
 Research and development efforts were focused on development of Uplink(TM) reader, test strip, and collector for drugs-of-abuse applications and DNA feasibility studies.
 In an effort to meet UPT(TM)'s aggressive time schedule, STC continues to hire experienced scientists and has contracted with several outside consulting groups to supplement STC's internal work.
 Additional development activities focused on commercializing the Intercept service, toxicology product improvement projects, and development of antibodies.
-A portion of 1999 expenses included \$300,000 for the renewal of STC's UPT(TM) license agreements with TPM Europe Holding B.V.
+A portion of 1999 expenses included \$300,000 for the renewal of UPT(TM) license agreements.
 As a result of the termination of this agreement in July 1999, STC did not expend any monies in 2000.